 Doviz Buruso is the Turkish name for currency exchange offices.
 You can spot a Doviz Buruso at almost all the major tourist spots, commercial areas and market places.

 I have personally sworn by these exchange centers for exchanging all the dollars that I was carrying.
-These exchange centers offer a better exchange rate and charge less commissions compared to the banks any day.
+These exchange centers offer a better exchange rate and charge fewer commissions compared to the banks any day.

 Cash from ATMs – Use them and select EUR, USD or Lira while in Turkey